devict/devict.org/README.md

 ### Development

-To modify the site itself you should fork this repository then clone the repo locally.
+To modify the site itself you should fork this repository and then clone the repo locally.
 Create a new branch off `master` for your issue such as `fix-link`.

 #### With Docker